Anth0nyB/Corridor-Counting/README.md

 ## Running our solution

 _NOTE: Running this pipeline will generate a large amount of intermediate results (up to ~50G at certain points) in `AICITY2022_Track1_TAG/datasets/`.
-Ensure this does not exceed your quota._
+Ensure this does not exceed your quota.
+This data can be removed with `AICITY2022_Track1_TAG/clean.sh`._

 You can either run the full pipeline, or if some results have already been generated you can run the appropritate components.